-- Addresses administrative features only; or - Seeks approval for Section 162(m) purposes only, and the plan administering committee consists entirely of independent outsiders, per ISS' Categorization of Directors.
-Note that if the company is presenting the plan to shareholders for the first time after the company's initial public offering (IPO), or if the proposal is bundled with other material plan amendments, then the recommendation will be case-by-case (see below).
+- Addresses administrative features only; or - Seeks approval for Section 162(m) purposes only, and the plan administering committee consists entirely of independent directors, per ISS' Categorization of Directors.
+Note that if the company is presenting the plan to shareholders for the first time for any reason (including after the company's initial public offering), or if the proposal is bundled with other material plan amendments, then the recommendation will be case-by-case (see below).